 Does that make me mad?
 No.

 I know that I prefer Playstation because I’ve always used that brand but by no means does that mean it is better than the other options out there.
-Gaming to me has more closely come to represent people in general; There people that we like and others we would prefer not to associate with.
-Whatever reason but that might be, it does not make that person bad or good, it just makes them someone whom you’d prefer or not refer to hang out with.
+Gaming to me has more closely come to represent people in general; There are people that we like and others we would prefer not to associate with.
+Whatever reason that might be, it does not make that person bad or good, it just makes them someone whom you’d prefer or not refer to hang out with.

 I remember the first time that I played the original God of War.
-It really dragged me deep into the gameplay because you felt the pain that Kratos felt (the games’ main character) when he was betrayed and coerced into killing his own family.
-I could feel vengeance he longed for in his heart for those who caused him to commit such acts against those he loved the most.
+It really dragged me deep into the gameplay because you felt the pain that Kratos felt (the game’s main character) when he was betrayed and coerced into killing his own family.
+I could feel the vengeance he longed for in his heart for those who caused him to commit such acts against those he loved the most.
 The story brought real emotion to a game for the first time because I felt like I would have felt the same way in that situation; losing the very thing I loved the most, my own loved ones.
 Another great example is being free in a sandbox type of game, there is no greater feeling of being what you want and doing what you feel, free of guilt for the most part because once in a while you play a sandbox game and it gets you so into the story that you have to make the best possible decision and some of those decisions are hard choices if you are really involved in the game, take for example Fallout 3 when you can either detonate the bomb or defuse it and let the people of Megaton live.

 We can all learn a thing or two from one another from playing different games for different systems and really get into a deep conversation, even though the ones who are not gamers do not understand how one can be pulled so deep into a world far from reality, but it opens up ones own mind.
 Let’s put our differences aside by not separating ourselves; instead, let’s become a family of gamers and support one another no matter which platform we support or like most.